fene20/memory-game/README.md

 - Open the project in guthub.
 - Select the settings icon on the top right.
 - Select github pages - second last on the left.
-- Select none pull down and select the master branch.
+- Select the none pull down and select the master branch.
 - Select save.
 - This publishes the site on github pages.